coldav/oneapi-construction-kit/README.md

    continuously update the design until all the issues are resolved.

-4. To accept the RFC, at least two approvals from oneAPI Construction Kit maintainers are required or one one approval if the RFC is by a maintainer.
+4. To accept the RFC, at least two approvals from oneAPI Construction Kit maintainers are required or one approval if the RFC is by a maintainer.
    Once general consensus is reached and the approvals are in place, the RFC is merged to the branch.